 The rise and fall of ‘Pioneer Little Europe’

 NSM hit the national news cycle again in August 2013.
 At the time, Hatewatch and the North Dakota-based The Bismarck Tribute reported that the then-61-year-old neo-Nazi Paul Craig Cobb had concocted a scheme to build up his own white ethnostate in the small town of Leith, North Dakota (pop.
 19).
 Cobb’s specific plan to build a “Pioneer Little Europe” originated from a 2001 proposal offered up by H. Michael Barrett.
 Barrett’s vision, as Hatewatch noted in an article from Aug.
 22, 2013, was “to consolidate white residents in existing cities and towns and create all-white enclaves.”

 Cobb donated or sold land for pennies to the leaders of several white nationalist and neo-Nazi groups, including the NSM.
 Schoep, for his part, spoke highly of the Leith project, telling The New York Times in an Aug.
-30, 2013 article: “I would like to see it prospect and move forward.
-People should move and get the process going.
+30, 2013, article: “I would like to see it prosper and move forward.
+People should move there and get the process going.
 It gives us a base of support for elections and things like that.”

 In September 2013, Schoep and a dozen or so NSM members showed up in Leith.
 The group planted Nazi flags on Cobb’s property.
 NSM’s website described the goals of their visit as beginning to “plant the seeds of National Socialism in North Dakota.”
 Instead, Leith residents and other North Dakotans showed up to counterprotest the NSM in a rally planned by a group called UniteND.